 When Do Newborns Stop Sounding Congested?

 Newborns typically sound congested during their first few weeks of life due to the presence of residual fluids from birth.
-This congestion usually improves as their nasal passages grow and clear naturally.
-3
+This congestion usually improves as their nasal passages grow and clear naturally, though newborns may be suctioned in the delivery room and newborn nursery to help.
+6

 During this period, the nasal tissues become less swollen, and any leftover amniotic fluid or mucus is gradually cleared out.
 Additionally, as the baby’s immune system strengthens, they become less susceptible to minor irritations that can cause congestion.

-However, every baby is different, and some may continue to have occasional nasal congestion or sounds for a longer time, especially if exposed to environmental irritants like dry air, pet dander, or seasonal allergies.
+However, every baby is different, and some may continue to have occasional nasal congestion or noisy breathing for a longer time, especially if exposed to environmental irritants like dry air, pet dander, smoke, or seasonal allergies.

 - Use a Humidifier: